-She Wants To Know That You Know You Are Okay!
+Your Wife Wants To Know That YOU Know You're Okay!

 The great prophet Cyndi Lauper once said, "Girls just want to have fun!"
 In my twenties I thought that meant they like to party.
 Now on the edge of fifty I understand better that the spirit of what she meant is that the feminine nature is attracted to laughter and fun and connection backed by a sense of safety and security.